About Australian Bulldog

 The Australian Bulldog is an intelligent breed that benefits from early training and socialization.

 The Australian Bulldog is an affectionate breed with family and it also tends to be outgoing.
 Bulldogs were originally bred to fight bulls and other large animals, so they are much less reserved than other breeds – this is also true for the Australian Bulldog.
-These dogs have a proud appearance and they are laidback but confident in nature.
+These dogs have a proud appearance and they are laidback yet confident in nature.
 They tend to do very well as companion pets because they are loyal with their owners and they love human interaction.
 This breed is rarely aggressive toward people but they do make good watchdogs.
 The Australian Bulldog can be dominant toward other dogs in its territory but, with proper socialization, can get along with other dogs and pets.
+This is why it’s important to start training and socializing your puppy as soon as possible.
+It’s important to not let those early and impressionable puppy days go to waste.

 Common Health Problems